The evolution of velocity dispersion in the Sco-Cen OB association: Detailed methods descriptions

-Considering these different tests, we conclude that the present-day velocity dispersion of Sco-Cen is between 4.0--4.7\,km\,s$^{-1}$.
+Considering these different tests, we conclude that the present-day velocity dispersion of Sco-Cen is between 4.0--4.7\,km\,s$^{-1}$ (see the overview in Table~\ref{tab:sig3D}).
 The measurement errors appear to influence the magnitude of the cumulative \sigdrei, while the increasing trend, with the visible jumps and plateaus in between, appears to be unaffected and stays essentially the same.